-What are the symptoms of factitious disorder imposed on another?
+What are the symptoms of factitious disorder imposed on another (FDIA)?

-Other possible warning signs of FDIA in children include the following:
+Some other possible warning signs of FDIA can include:

-- The child has a history of many hospitalizations, often with a strange set of symptoms.
+- The child or dependent person having a history of many hospitalizations.
+Often, there will also be a strange set of symptoms.

-- Worsening of the child's symptoms generally is reported by the mother and is not witnessed by the hospital staff.
+- The child or dependent person’s symptoms generally being reported by the mother (or other caretaker with FDIA) and not being witnessed by hospital staff.

-- The child's reported condition and symptoms do not agree with the results of diagnostic tests.
+- The child or dependent person’s condition and symptoms not matching the results of diagnostic tests.

-- The child's condition improves in the hospital, but symptoms recur when the child returns home.
+- The child or dependent person’s condition improving in the hospital, but the symptoms recurring once they go home.

-- Blood in lab samples might not match the blood of the child.
+- Blood in lab samples not matching the blood of the child or dependent person.

-- There might be signs of chemicals in the child's blood, stool, or urine.
+- The child or dependent person possibly having signs of chemicals in the blood, stool or urine.

 How is factitious disorder imposed on another diagnosed?

-Diagnosing FDIA is very difficult because of the dishonesty that is involved.
-Doctors must rule out any possible physical illness as the cause of the child's symptoms, and often use a variety of diagnostic tests and procedures before considering a diagnosis of FDIA.
+Diagnosing FDIA is very difficult because of the dishonesty that’s involved.
+Healthcare provider’s must rule out any possible physical illness as the cause of the child's symptoms, and often use a variety of diagnostic tests and procedures before considering a diagnosis of FDIA in the adult caregiver.

-If a physical cause of the symptoms is not found, a thorough review of the child's medical history, as well as a review of the family history and the mother's medical history (many have factitious disorder imposed on self) might provide clues to suggest FDIA.
+If a physical cause of the symptoms is not found, a thorough review of the child's medical history, as well as a review of the family history and the caregiver’s medical history (many have factitious disorder imposed on self) might provide clues to suggest FDIA.
 Often, the individual with FDIA may have other comorbid psychiatric disorders.
-Remember, it is the adult, not the child, who is diagnosed with FDIA.
-Indeed, the most important or helpful part of the workup is likely to be the review of all old records that can be obtained.
-Too often, this time-consuming but critical task is forgotten and the diagnosis is missed.
-Physicians will ask Children’s Services, and the Legal Department for assistance in reviewing the facts.

 How is factitious disorder imposed on another treated?

-Successful treatment of people with FDIA is difficult because those with the disorder often deny there is a problem.
-In addition, treatment success is dependent on catching the person in the act or the person telling the truth.
-People with FDIA tend to be such accomplished liars that they begin to have trouble telling fact from fiction.
+It’s difficult to successfully treat people with FDIA because they often deny that there’s a problem.
+Success can be dependent on catching the person in the act or the person telling the truth.
+However, people with FDIA tend to be such accomplished liars that they start to have trouble telling fact from fiction.

-Psychotherapy (a type of counseling) generally focuses on changing the thinking and behavior of the individual with the disorder (cognitive-behavioral therapy).
+One type of treatment is psychotherapy.
+A type of counseling, psychotherapy focuses on changing the thinking and behavior of the individual with the disorder (cognitive-behavioral therapy).
 The goal of therapy for FDIA is to help the person identify the thoughts and feelings that are contributing to the behavior, and to learn to form relationships that are not associated with being ill.

-What are the complications of factitious disorder imposed on another?
+What are the complications of factitious disorder imposed on another (FDIA)?

-Can factitious disorder imposed on another be prevented?
+Can factitious disorder imposed on another (FDIA) be prevented?

 Outlook / Prognosis

-What is the prognosis (outlook) for people with factitious disorder imposed on another?
+What is the outlook for people with factitious disorder imposed on another?

 Generally, FDIA is a very difficult disorder to treat and often requires years of therapy and support.
-Social services, law enforcement, children's protective services, and physicians must function as a team to stop the behavior.
+Social services, law enforcement, Child Protective Services and healthcare providers must all work together as a team to stop the behavior.